PluralKit/PluralKit/docs/content/command-list.md

 - `pk;member <member> id` - Prints a member's id.

 ## Group commands
-*Replace `<group>` with a group's name, 5-character ID or display name.
+*Replace `<group>` with a group's name, 5 or 6 character ID, or display name.
 For most commands, adding `-clear` will clear/delete the field.*
 - `pk;group <group>` - Shows information about a group.
 - `pk;group new <name>` - Creates a new group.
 - `pk;group list` - Lists all groups in your system.